Ghee:

 Frequently Asked Questions

-1 cup of Ghee weighs 220 grams.
-This is the standard measurement used in most American recipes.
+- 1 cup of Ghee weighs 220 grams — the standard used in most American recipes.
+Use the converter above for any other amount.

-How many cups is 220 grams of Ghee?
+- How many grams is ¼ cup of Ghee?